intel/ai-reference-models/quickstart/image_recognition/pytorch/resnet50v1_5/inference/gpu/DEVCATALOG_FLEX.md

 docker pull intel/image-recognition:pytorch-flex-gpu-resnet50v1-5-inference
 ```
 ### Run Docker Image
 The ResNet50 v1-5 inference container includes scripts,model and libraries need to run int8 inference.
-To run the `inference_block_format.sh` quickstart script using this container, you'll need to provide volume mounts for the ImageNet dataset.
+To run the `inference_block_format.sh` quickstart script using this container, you'll need to set the environment variable and provide volume mounts for the ImageNet dataset if real dataset is required.
+Otherwise, the script uses dummy data.
 You will need to provide an output directory where log files will be written.

 ```
 export PRECISION=int8
 export OUTPUT_DIR=<path to output directory>
 export DATASET_DIR=<path to the preprocessed imagenet dataset>
 export SCRIPT=quickstart/inference_block_format.sh

-DOCKER_ARGS=${DOCKER_ARGS:---rm -it}
+export BATCH_SIZE=<set batch size.
+Default is 1024>
+export NUM_ITERATIONS=<set number of iterations.
+Default is 10>
+DOCKER_ARGS="--rm -it"
 IMAGE_NAME=intel/image-recognition:pytorch-flex-gpu-resnet50v1-5-inference